 - Complex to understand because of various product options and components such as Gateway, Power BI Desktop, etc.

-- For advanced analysis, you need traditional data warehouse (DW) preferably build on MSSQL
+- For advanced analysis, you need traditional data warehouse (DW) preferably built on MSSQL

-- Reports generated by Power BI can only be shared across same domain
+- Reports generated by Power BI can only be shared across the same domain

 Google Data Studio is a relatively new tool that promotes simple usage, easy but attractive visualizations, and direct way of sharing dashboards just like documents.
 Till now, it is only available as a web-based solution and desktop services are not offered.
 Though it is still in its initial stages, Google has an edge as it is providing combination of its BI tools with Google Analytics Data toolkit.